nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---
 ### Show all Workouts: `workout /list`
-List down all workouts that have been created and stored in the workout list.
+Lists down all workouts that have been created and stored in the workout list.

 Format: `workout /list`